 It is said that our reserved temperament is a consequence of our encirclement, or perhaps

 the visual limitations of our horizon encourage us to look inwards.
-But this trait is probably the result of the isolation in which people lived when travel could only be done on horseback, with mule trains carrying cargo from the main cities along the
+This trait is probably the result of the isolation in which people lived when travel could only be done on horseback, with only mule trains to carry cargo from the main cities along

 It was only in my father’s youth that railways were built, and eventually roads for the first cars were cut

-through the softer hills and circled the iron mountains.
-My father always said that he had lived through the time when access to many areas on the western hinterland of the state had switched directly from horse to plane, with nothing in between.
-So his means
+through the softer hills and circled round the iron mountains.
+My father always said that he had lived through the time when access to many areas on the western hinterland of the state had switched directly from horse to plane, with nothing in between because

-of transport over some of these wild expanses, where there were no landing strips, was a light aircraft called the Piper Cub.
+there were often no roads.
+His only means of transport over some of these wild expanses where there were no landing strips was by a light aircraft known as a Piper Cub.
 He used to tell us it could land almost anywhere.